-Our research integrates large-scale data from the Acutelines research biobank including multi-omics profiles, waveform signals (ECG/PPG), clinical records (laboratory parameters, vital signs, EHRs), medical imaging, and population cohorts.
-By combining advanced data science with clinical insight, we aim to identify actionable biomarkers, mechanistic pathways, and predictive models that support real-time decision-making in emergency and critical care.
+Our research leverages large-scale datasets from the Acutelines research biobank, including multi-omics profiles, waveform signals (ECG/PPG), clinical records (vital signs, lab parameters, EHRs), medical imaging, and population cohorts.
+We aim to identify actionable biomarkers and mechanistic pathways, and develop predictive AI systems that enable early recognition, risk stratification, personalized interventions, and real-time decision-making in clinical care.
+Our current research projects include:

 • Early recognition of high-risk sepsis patients in the emergency department using multi-omics data to identify biomarkers and mechanistic pathways.